McLeodMoores/starling/examples/examples-simulated/README.md

 ## Introduction <a name="introduction"></a>
 ## Equities <a name="equity-example"></a>

+### Equity Portfolio View
 ![Equity Portfolio View](https://github.com/McLeodMoores/starling/blob/mcleodmoores/examples/examples-simulated/docs/images/equity-portfolio-view.png)

-The "Equity Portfolio View" references a long/short equity portfolio consisting of stocks in the S&P 500 index.
+This view references a long-only equity portfolio consisting of stocks in the S&P 500 index.
 It shows some simple portfolio analytic values, the live daily P&L and VaR.

+The trades are originally arranged into sub-portfolios by sector.
+If a different aggregation method is used (e.g. currency, which in this case will put all trades into a single sub-portfolio),
 #### FairValue
 This is the (live) price of one share multiplied by the number of shares held in the portfolio